What is clinical nutrition?

 What are nutrients?

 Nutrients are substances that the body needs to live and grow.
 The body requires more than 45 nutrients, and the ways they are used are as different as the molecules, cells, and tissues they help to create.
-Carbohydrates, proteins, and fats -- called macronutrients -- are broken down (metabolized) to provide energy.
-Vitamins and minerals -- called micronutrients -- are not used for energy themselves, but are needed to help macronutrients be used for energy.
+The most important nutrient is water since our bodies are made up of more than 80% water, and water is required to break down other nutrients.
+Carbohydrates, proteins, and fats, called macronutrients, are broken down (metabolized) to provide energy.
+Vitamins and minerals, called micronutrients, are not used for energy, but are needed to help macronutrients be used for energy.

 What is the history of clinical nutrition?

 The study of nutrition dates back to the 18th century, when the French chemist Lavoisier discovered a relationship between our metabolism of food and the process of breathing.
 By the early 20th century, scientists had found that diseases, such as beri beri, rickets, scurvy, and pellagra, were associated with certain diets.
 By 1912, the Polish chemist Casimir Funk had found a substance (vitamin B1) that actually prevented beri beri, and he named it "vitamine."
 Later it was found that these diseases were caused by the lack of specific nutrients, vitamin B1 (thiamine), vitamin D, vitamin C, and vitamin B3 (niacin) respectively.

 In the early 1940s, the National Research Council set Recommended Dietary Allowances (RDAs).

 Researchers and scientists continue to find out more about how individual nutrients help prevent and treat disease, but they are also learning how whole foods may allow nutrients to work together.
 For example, antioxidants like beta carotene, selenium, vitamin E, and vitamin C, when consumed in foods, appear to protect against the development of heart disease, cancer, and other chronic degenerative diseases.